:blur(10))

 Oil Sands Production

-Strong momentum starting 2025 or a swell before U.S. tariffs were expected to begin?
+10% YoY increase from Jan 2024 to Jan 2025. -2.2% decrease Feb 2024 to Feb 2025.
+Strong momentum or a swell before U.S. tariffs were expected to begin?
 Key US refineries depend on heavier oil sands crude, so changes to the US energy supply chain would require significant time and investment.

 FMWB has the production capacity and the reserves for decades of reliable energy production.